-3 - ADB - Complete and defend Prospectus at start of the - ABD - ABD
+3 - ADB - Complete and defend - ABD - ABD

-semester (GTA)
+Prospectus at start of the semester (GTA)

-s 4 - ABD - ABD -ABD
+4 - ABD - ABD -ABD

 The Candidacy Examination

 All students must take a Candidacy Examination consisting of a written portion followed by a 2-hour oral defense.
 The examination takes place after a student has concluded the coursework portion of their degree and must be successfully completed no later than 2 semesters before graduation.